1 - How to Create a Custom MCP Tool

 export GEMINI_MODELS=gemini-1.5-pro,gemini-2.0-flash

-environment variables are no longer needed for the openaiserver.
-Image generation is now handled by the independent tools/imagen
+Note: IMAGEN_MODELS and IMAGE_DIR environment variables are no longer needed for the openaiserver.
+Image generation is now handled by the independent tools/imagen MCP server.

 Enable additional Vertex AI built-in tools: